christillotson/HumbleNishiyama/README.md

 `uv run python run_tests.py`

 This will create the data folder locally, containing the deck files (.npz) for each method, as well as a log file (.txt) and summary of results (.txt) in a table.
 These results will also be printed to the terminal.

+See our explanations for methods 1 and 2 in DataGeneration.md